Leading a Virtuous & Honorable Life

 – the poem, Desiderata

-Followers of the Book of G>O>D> should use the following “decision tree” when trying to decide how to handle a wrong that has been done to us.
+Followers of the Book of Continuing Creation should use the following “decision tree” when trying to decide how to handle a wrong that has been done to us.
 This decision tree uses the definitions of Acceptance, Letting-go, Forgiveness, Reconciliation, and Forgetting that we established earlier in the Chapter.

 Note: Many readers may find this Appendix A to be legalistic, and may elect to skip over it.
 This Appendix is legalistic, but it illustrates the practical difficulty we all have in applying Morals and Virtues to complex, real-life situations.